-In keeping with Carolyn Sifton’s love of and concern for the welfare of children, the Foundation’s main granting program focuses on youth at risk.
-The Foundation will support projects in healthcare, education, social services, and art and culture designed to assist young people who do not have the same opportunities due to social or economic circumstances, as other youth, to develop to their fullest potential.
+In keeping with Carolyn Sifton's concern for the welfare of children, one of the Foundation's granting program focuses on youth.
+The Foundation will support projects in education, social services, and art and culture designed to assist young people who do not have the same opportunities due to social or economic circumstances, as other youth, to develop to their fullest potential.

 General Guidelines for Granting Programs

-In the Youth at Risk Program, The Carolyn Sifton Foundation welcomes proposals that fall within the mission statement and that meet the guidelines listed below.
-In the General Program, no unsolicited proposals will be accepted within, as the projects to be funded will be identified by board members.
+In the Youth Program, The Carolyn Sifton Foundation welcomes proposals that fall within the mission statement and that meet the guidelines listed below.
+In the General Program, the projects to be funded will be identified by the board members.

 - In general, the Foundation prefers to fund specific projects, preferably pilot projects or new initiatives; these could include capital items as well as operating costs.

-- The Foundation will consider multiple-year grants, but not exceeding three years.
+- The Foundation will consider multiple-year grants, but generally not exceeding three years.

 - The Foundation favours challenge or matching grants.

 - Projects should have explicitly measurable outcomes that support and further the Foundation's mission statement.